 - Dissertation credits are pass/fail or N grade

-- “N” grades may be assigned to students enrolled in specified continual or on-going courses only (for example 590 and 690 thesis courses).
-This grade indicates that, though students have made progress, they have not completed the course objectives successfully.
+- “N” grades may be assigned to students enrolled in specified continual or on-going courses only (for example, 590 and 690 thesis courses).
+This grade indicates that, although students have made progress, they have not completed the course objectives successfully.
 These students must re-enroll in the course immediately in order to continue with the course work and complete the course objectives.
 The N grade does not affect the GPA.